 - Cough or sneeze into your elbow or a tissue and then throw it away.

 - Wash hands often with soap and water for at least 20 seconds.

 - Use an alcohol-based hand sanitizer if soap and water are not available.
-Add hand sanitizer and disinfecting wipes to your hospital "go bag. " You can make your own sanitizer if your program has run out.
+Add hand sanitizer and disinfecting wipes to your hospital "go bag."

 - Clean your cell phone often.
 Wipe down surfaces.

 - Wear a mask as long as it does not increase touching your face.